NoamWAc/noamwac.github.io/README.md

 ## A Bit About Noam Weil:

+### Personal
 * Born in Jerusalem
+* 30 years old
-* Has 10 niblings (nephews and nieces) from 4 of his siblings
+* Has 10 lovely niblings (nephews and nieces)

+### Academic
+* First degree in Biotechnology
-* Currently a first-year MSc student
+* Currently a first-year MSc student in Life Sciences
-* Learned a bit of java programming, years ago
+* Varied research interests, project as yet undecided

 ---